wvhulle/rust_presentations/traits_type_elision.md

 ## Lifetime elision in methods

-If there are multiple input lifetime positions, but one of them is &self or &mut self, the lifetime of self is assigned to all elided output lifetimes.
+If there are multiple input lifetime positions, but one of them is `&self` or `&mut self`, the lifetime of the reference to `self` is assigned implicitly to all elided output lifetimes.

 ```rust